jaemnkm/design-system-2/_components/drawer.md

     <h5>When to consider something else</h5>
     <ul class="usa-content-list">
       <li>Avoid drawers when the details are vast.
-For example, we specifically did not employ this pattern in search results where the details of a job are too numerous to include within a drawer.</li>
+For example, we specifically did not employ this pattern in search results where the details of a job are too numerous to include within a drawer.
+It's less about number of items revealed and more about the length of the content within the drawer.
+If the drawer contents could be in their own view/page then perhaps a list of links would be preferred.</li>
     </ul>
   </div>
 </div>